-- A multi-approach study would allow the state to examine the costs for all students with an emphasis on special needs populations and identifying the differences in costs faced by districts due to district size and locale - Could include developing a district size adjustment that provides higher levels of per-pupil funding to address the economies of scale issues in smaller district settings. - Not just for isolated settings but for all smaller districts
+A multi-approach study would allow the state to examine the costs for all students with an emphasis on special needs populations and identifying the differences in costs faced by districts due to district size and locale.

-Establish a system to monitor and ensure teacher quality is commensurate across schools.
-Create an incentive structure to increase the number of highly qualified teachers serving students at high need schools and small schools.
+Recommendation 2: Establish a system to monitor and ensure teacher quality is commensurate across schools.
+Create an incentive structure to increase the number of highly qualified teachers serving students at high-need schools and small schools.